hclivess/nado/README.md

 There are several phases in which blocks are created.
 First a block is constructed from data using `construct_block()`.
 Then this structure is submitted for block production in `produce_block()`, which consists of `verify_block()` with `rebuild_block()` for restructuring hashes of remotely received blocks and the final `incorporate_block()`.

+#### Transaction pool flow
+Transaction, aka mempool, is divided into three levels.
+- `user_tx_buffer`: Where users directly submit transactions from wallets
+- `tx_buffer`: Where user buffer and transaction pools of other nodes are moved into
+- `transaction_pool`: The pool which will be incorporated into the block, transaction buffer is merged into it before block production.
+Transaction pools of other nodes are also merged into it.